Johnny's Winter Growing Guide

-Plants will grow very slowly through the depths of winter, but take off in late winter to early spring, with harvests possible from March through May.TIER 3
+Cilantro plants will grow very slowly through the depths of winter, but take off in late winter to early spring, with harvests possible from March through May.

 — Sandy Arnold, Pleasant Valley Farm, New York

 One limiting factor in high tunnels is the filtering of sunlight that decreases the vivid red color of some lettuce varieties.
-For winter growing, we recommend Five Star Greenhouse Lettuce Mix for its downy mildew resistance as well as the ability of the red varieties to hold their red color.
-During winter months varieties in some mixes may have varying growth rates.
+For winter growing, we recommend 'Five Star Greenhouse Lettuce Mix' for its downy mildew resistance as well as the capacity of the red varieties in the mix to hold their red color.
+During winter months, varieties in some mixes may have varying growth rates.
 Some growers prefer to plant each variety individually and mix them after harvesting.

 Although radishes are generally quite cold-tolerant, they will become spongy if frozen hard repeatedly.